zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Note:**

--   If the Double type is returned, the display of the returned result may not be as expected, such as `trunc(125.815, 1)` \(this problem exists in any system\).
+-   If the Double type is returned, the display of the returned result may not be as expected, such as trunc\(125.815, 1\) \(this problem exists in all the systems\).
--   The part to be truncated is supplemented with zero.
+-   The part to be truncated is supplemented by zero.
--   Decimal\_places can be negative.
-The negative is truncated from the decimal point to the left and does not keep the decimal part.
-If Decimal\_places are greater than the length of the integer, return zero.
+-   **Decimal\_places** can be negative.
+The negative is truncated from the decimal point to the left and delete the decimal part.
+If **Decimal\_places** are greater than the length of the integer, return zero.

-**For example**:
+**Example**:

 ```
 trunc(125.815) = 125.0